Iapetus-11/Java-Logic-Gates-Project/README.md

 * Add more logic gates to the logic class if needed.
 * Add a class for stuff like shift registers.
 * Add a class for the actual putting together of stuff.
-* Hope I don't have a mental breakdown.
+* Not have a mental breakdown.